-Daniel Polisar is executive vice-president and a member of the faculty at Shalem College in Jerusalem.
-A PhD in political science, he focuses on the challenges of liberalization in the Palestinian Authority, Israel’s constitutional development, and Palestinian and Israeli public opinion.
+Daniel Polisar is the executive vice-president and a member of the faculty at Shalem College in Jerusalem.

 Egypt and Jordan had strong leaders committed to peace; the Palestinians don’t.
 That makes the views of ordinary Palestinians all the more significant, and worrisome.